 vowel, vowel letter

 inverted commas

 (or speech marks)

 Write simple Develop positive

 sentences which attitudes towards and

 can be read by stamina for writing by

 themselves and writing:

 others. narratives about

+others.

-ouncis. personal experiences
+personal experiences

 and those of others

 (real and fictional)

 about real events

 poetry

 for different

 purposes

-Dian writing Dian writing Dian writing Dian writing Dian writing

 Plan writing Plan writing Plan writing Plan writing Plan writing Plan writing

 Say out loud what they Plan or say out loud Discuss writing Discuss writing Identify audience Identify audience

-Writing: are going to write about. what they are going to similar to that similar to that , and purpose, , and purpose,
+Writing: are going to write about. what they are going to similar to that similar to that and purpose, and purpose,

-Composition 6 6 write about.
+Composition are going to write about. write about.
 Write which they are which they are selecting selecting

-idea and/or key words , planning to write in planning to write in appropriate form appropriate form
+idea and/or key words planning to write in planning to write in appropriate form appropriate form

-including new vocab. order to understand order to and use other and use other
+order to understand order to and use other and use other

+including new vocab.

-0 and learn from its understand and similar writing as a similar writing as a
+and learn from its understand and similar writing as a similar writing as a

 structure, learn from its model. model.

 vocabulary and structure,

 grammar. vocabulary and Note and develop Note and develop

-0 grammar. initial ideas, initial ideas,
+grammar. initial ideas, initial ideas,

-Discuss and record • drawing on reading drawing on reading
+Discuss and record drawing on reading drawing on reading

 ideas.
 Discuss and record and research and research

 ideas. where necessary. where necessary.

 In writing In writing

+narratives, consider narratives, consider

 narratives, consider narratives, consider